aurae-runtime/ae/README.md

   &nbsp;

-  It will run the rescource directly.
+  It will run the resources directly.

   ```
   ae start